-The distributed fiber optic sensor market stood at $585 million in 2013.
-The market was
+The distributed fiber optic sensor market stood at $585 million in 2013 and is projected

-segments.
-The sudden and unexpected drop in oil prices will negatively impact the
+to approach $1.05 billion in 2019.
+The sudden and unexpected drop in oil prices will

 Why is there such a strong interest in this technology?
 Fiber optic sensors represent a technology base that can be applied to a multitude of sensing applications.
 There are several characteristic advantages of fiber optics that make their use especially attractive for sensors:

 - Allow access into normally inaccessible areas and harsh environments

 - Immune to radio frequency interference (RFI) and electro-magnetic interference (EMI)

 - High accuracy

 Most physical properties can be sensed optically with fibers.
 Light intensity, displacement (position), temperature, pressure, rotation, sound, strain, magnetic field, electric field, radiation, flow, liquid level, chemical analysis, and vibration are just some of the phenomena that can be sensed.

 Fiber optic sensors have been used successfully for many years in military gyroscopes and hydrophones.
 However, their use in smart oil wells has been the key to enabling North America to be on a path to energy independence.